In the vast space of physics, we live on a small "island" that is compatible with humans.

 Speed is critical in competition, and local resources take less time to reach.

-• To optimize space, a dominant AGI would spread out and take up as many resources as possible, by replicating itself and by occupying more resources.
+- To optimize space, a dominant AGI will need to spread out and take up as many resources as possible, by replicating itself and by occupying more resources.

-• To optimize time, it would plan ahead for millions of years, while also capturing resources as fast as possible, before others do.
+- To optimize time, it will need to plan ahead for millions of years, but also capture resources as fast as possible, before others do.

 In other words, the AGIs that are best at surviving are the ones that can best maximize their space-time volume.
 This same expansion process will not just ensure survival, but ensure their dominance if this process runs forward to its maximum outcome.